acflippo/Coursera_MachineLearning/Predict_Barbell_Lifts_Project_mac.md

 ## E    0    0    0    5 2520    0.001980
 ```

+With the In-Sample error rate is 0.22%, I **expect the Out-of-Sample error rate to be slightly higher than 0.22%**.
 As the number of trees increases, the error rate decreases as illustrated by the following graph:
 ![plot of chunk unnamed-chunk-5](./Predict_Barbell_Lifts_Project_mac_files/figure-html/unnamed-chunk-5.png)

 A Variable Importance graph for the model per classe of barbell lifts: